- Mapleton News

 Q. What are you studying at CU?
 Do you have a career in mind?

 A. I am currently in the Film and TV program at CU Denver.
-Through the variety of writing, directing, and production classes, I have been able to narrow what I would like to do as a career.
+Through a variety of writing, directing, and production classes, I have been able to narrow what I would like to do as a career.
 My interest is in post-production, which includes sound design and special effects.
 Post-production is my favorite role because of the creative and narrative freedom you are given to develop the story you are telling.
 Choosing to make a certain color pop or using a particular order of shots can completely change the tone of a film and I enjoy the process of deciding what is emphasized.

 Q. What Film and TV experience did you have prior to attending CU Denver?